Meet the team

 • Child Counselling

-• Bachelor Degree in Sociology, University of West England
+• BA (Hons) Sociology, University of West England

-• Completing Counselling Postgraduate and Master Programme, University of Auckland
+• Postgraduate Diploma in Counselling Theory, University of Auckland